What You Need to Know About Weight Cutting in Muay Thai

 2. Athletes will be assigned to their weight class based on collated data and random weight checks.
 Athletes are not allowed to drop a weight class when less than 8 weeks out from an event.

 3. During fight week, weights are checked daily.
-Urine specific gravity will also be checked the day after arrival and 3 hours prior to the event.
-Athletes must be within their weight class and pass specific gravity hydration tests all week and up to 3 hours before the event.
-If an athlete falls outside the weight, or fails a test, they are disqualified from the event.
+Urine specific gravity will also be checked the day after arrival and 3 hours before the event.
+Athletes must remain within their weight class and pass specific gravity hydration tests throughout the week and up to 3 hours before the event.
+If an athlete falls outside the weight or fails a test, they are disqualified from the event.
 Doctors may request additional testing at their discretion.

 4. Catch weight bouts are allowed.
 However, the athlete with the higher weight will not be heavier than 105% of the lighter opponent’s weight.